WebDevBernard/AWS-Lambda-Project/README.md

 ### [View Live Demo](https://mythicdungeons.vercel.app/)

-- Please note, this data was taken from week 20 onwards, therefore is not accurate.
+- Please note, this data was taken from week 20 onward.
+Currenlty using fake data for testing.

 ## About